I hardly need detail the uses of braids! Whether want to braid long

 directions around the braid and tying it off.

-Some people think that braid cases are a bit dubious; do a websearch
+Some people think that braid cases are a bit dubious from a solid history point of view; do a hunt

 for articles if you're interested in the issue.